Top kettle brands for 2020

 You use your kettle every day, so make sure you’re not left high and dry by an unreliable brand.

-In 2017, we surveyed more than 4,000 Which? members to find out what they think of their brand of kettle, how long they’d had it for and whether any faults had developed.
-We then analysed the data to find out which kettle brands you can trust and those that are more prone to let you down.
+In 2019, we surveyed more than 4,800 Which? members, asking them what they think of their kettle, how long they’d had it for and whether any faults developed.
+We then analysed the data to find out which brands you can trust and the ones that are prone to breaking down early.

-Our kettle research will give you an unrivalled insight into how good each kettle brand really is, including which brands make consistently excellent kettles, and which are more hit and miss.
+Our unique research will give you an unrivalled insight into how good each brand really is, including which brands make consistently excellent kettles, and which are more hit and miss.